Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Evaluation

-In this Section, we compare the performance of different models with the real-world dataset Gowalla, which is a social networking application where users share their locations by checking-in.
+In this subsection, we compare the performance of different models with the real-world dataset Gowalla, a social networking application where users share their locations by checking-in.
 There are 6,442,892 users in this dataset.
-For each user, a trace of his/her check-in locations is recorded.
-For this dataset, we wish to estimate a histogram of users' last check-in location.
-We first divide the area into $36\times36$ districts, then map each user's locations into districts.
-Each user's past check-in locations are used for calculating a global prior of the last check-in location for all the users.
-As we studied in Section~\ref{model_applications}, for each user, the last check-in location is perturbed according to the LIP (LDP) channel and a random vector estimator is used for the curator to estimate the histogram.
-The results are shown in Fig. \ref{fig:Gowalla}, where similar trends can be observed as in the empirical results.
-Note that compared with the theoretical results from Fig. 7, the advantage of LIP is even enhanced in Fig. \ref{fig:Gowalla}, that is because the theoretical analysis uses data from a domain with $|\mathbb{D}|=20$.
-On the other hand, in the dataset of Gowalla, the input data is from a domain with $|\mathbb{D}|=36\times{36}$, even though many of the districts has $0$ users checking-in, which results in zero priors for these districts.
-Based on the MIMO perturbation mechanism, for those districts with 0 prior, the system will also never output those districts, as a result, the data domain is equivalent to a much decreased one.
-Nevertheless, the effective domain size is $|\mathbb{D}|=83$, which is much larger than $20$.
-When domain size is larger, the advantage of LIP is enhanced.
+For each user, a trace of the check-in locations is recorded. {Denote the $i$-th user's location trace as $(R_i^1,R_i^2,...,R_i^k)$, where the superscript denotes different check-ins, and for different users, $k$ can be different.} With this dataset, we intend to estimate a histogram of users' latest check-in location. {It is assumed that the past location trace of $(R_i^1,R_i^2,...,R_i^{k-1})$ has already been released, and both the users and the curator can use $\{R_i^1,R_i^2,...,R_i^{k-1}\}_{i=1}^N$ to calculate a global prior of the latest check-in location.} We first divide the area into $36\times36$ districts, then map each user's {latest check-in location, which is denoted as $R_i^k=X_i$} into districts.
+As we studied in Section~\ref{model_applications}, for each user, the latest check-in location is perturbed according to the LIP (LDP) based mechanisms, and a random vector estimator is used for the curator to estimate the histogram.

+The results are shown in Fig. \ref{fig:Gowalla}.
+Observe that the utilities provided by different mechanisms increase more slowly than the results in Section~\ref{Sec:6.1.3}.
+This is because each $X_i$ has a larger domain size in this experiment, and the prior of each district is very small.
+Hence, increasing $\epsilon$ has less influence on the utility than when each data value has a larger prior.
+Also, note that RR-LIP provides decreased utility than LH-LIP and UE-LIP when $\epsilon$ is small.
+But eventually, when $\epsilon$ increases, RR-LIP outperforms UE-LIP and LH-LIP, because $q^{i*}_{10}$ in UE-LIP is fixed to be $1/2$.
+When $\epsilon$ increases, all $0$s in the vector tend to be directly released, but the $1$ in the vector still has a one-half probability of being perturbed as $0$.
+Also, in LH-LIP, when $\epsilon$ increases, the information loss at hashing affects the utility more than at perturbation.
+Finally, UE-LIP provides better utility than OUE-LDP, but the gap diminishes as $\epsilon$ increases.